fenhl/ootr-randobot/README.md

-**Note:** This is the racetime.gg bot.
-The Discord bot is at <https://github.com/matthewkirby/RSLBot>
+**Note:** This is an old version of the racetime.gg bot for the Random Settings League.
+The current version is at <https://github.com/midoshouse/midos.house>.
+The Discord bot is at <https://github.com/matthewkirby/RSLBot>.

 # RSLbot